alanqchen/student-evaluation-webapp/README.md

 Then you can view `http://0.0.0.0:3000` in a browser.

+### Tailwind

+Note that since we use tailwind, most of the CSS styling is inline with the `.erb` files rather than in seperate CSS files.
+This is by design since tailwind uses utility-classes, and makes it so you don't have to switch between `.erb` and `.css` files frequently, if at all.

+### Initial Admin User

+Note that the initial Admin user has the email `admin@admin` and the password `Admin_123`.
+It's highly recommended to change these after you login.

 ### Creating Tests

 Since we're using RSpec for tests, all tests should be under the `spec` directory, **not** the `test` directory.